 In 1933 both worker Esperanto associations were suppressed by the Nazis after their seizure of power.
 Only the "neutral" German Esperanto League (Germana Esperanto-Asocio, GEA) managed to keep going until 1936 due to its appeasement strategy (ideological concessions, exclusion of non-"Aryan" members, publication of speeches by Hitler in Esperanto, ...).

 After World War II the German Esperanto League was reestablished to represent all Esperantists in Germany.
 It was supposed to maintain a neutral stance between the bourgeois and the proletarian Esperanto movements.
 But it violated this neutrality in 1955 by collectively joining the bourgeois Universal Esperanto Association (Universala Esperanto-Asocio, UEA).
 Consequently, at Easter in 1956 a group of mainly social-democratic Esperantists founded the Free Esperanto League for German-Language Territories (Libera Esperanto-Asocio por germanlingvaj regionoj, LEA/G).
-The League co-operates with the World Anational League (Sennacieca Asocio Tutmonda, SAT).
+As what once was an association has gradually developed into an informal (and small) working group, the name was changed in 2020 to "German-language Worker Esperanto Activists" (Laboristaj Esperanto-Aktivuloj Germanlingvaj), a name that more adequately describes its present state.
+The group co-operates with the World Anational League (Sennacieca Asocio Tutmonda, SAT).

 ĝisdatigo de 2020-08-14 / last changes made on August 14, 2020